anshikapanwar0/textgeneration/README.md

 5. Text Generation:

-Use the trained model to generate text sequences based on a seed inpu
+Use the trained model to generate text sequences based on a seed input